where to see the northern lights in norway

 The Northern Lights season in Alaska goes from mid-September to mid-April.
 Alaska is located at a very high latitude, so during the summer months, there is no chance to see the Northern Lights.

-During the Aurora season, the best time of year to see the Northern Lights in Alaska depends on the area.
+Seeing the Northern Lights in Alaska will depend heavily on the area.

 The best time to see the Aurora in Alaska, according to the statistics, is in March in the Fairbanks area.